DigiKrafting/ue_plugin_blender/README.md

 Extract to your Plugins folder (if it doesn't exist you'll need to create it) or to C:\Program Files\Epic Games\UE_4.23\Engine\Plugins\Editor.

-E.g. c:/projects/projects/plugins (Should be the same level as your Content folder c:/projects/projects/Content)
+E.g. c:/projects/projects/Plugins (Should be the same level as your Content folder c:/projects/projects/Content)

+Rename folder to Blender_Importer so you end up with Plugins/Blender_Importer.

 # Screenshots
 ## Blender